webex/webex-js-sdk/CONTRIBUTING.md

 - Enhancements: The title should be an imperative statement of how things should be. **"Add support for blinking text"**
 - Bugs: The title should be a declarative statement of how things are. **"Text does not blink"**

+#### Logs

+Please provide as sufficient logging around the issue which you are reporting as this will help with our investigation.

 ## Contributing Code